Time Management Strategies ‘Must Be Company-Wide’

 “Most time management advice focuses on individual actions – be choosy with meetings, rein in your email box,” he explained.

 “But this advice sometimes goes against your company’s culture: Ignore emails and meeting invitations and you risk alienating your colleagues – or your boss.”

 Instead, innovative businesses build a culture where time is seen as a valuable resource and receives as much investment as capital.

-Bain & Company listed a number of time management sins of which many organisations are guilty, including:
+Bain & Company listed a number of time management sins of which many organizations are guilty, including:

 Muddled business agencies: Better strategy management could help firms identify more important initiatives and shelve tasks that can wait.

-Poor decision-making: Some companies fail to have effective decision-making processes in place due to a lack of standardisation across the business.
+Poor decision-making: Some companies fail to have effective decision-making processes in place due to a lack of standardization across the business.

 Rushed projects: Executives can be too eager to start a new project instead of formulating a convincing business case based on solid strategic planning.

-Companies can overcome a number of these problems by implementing strategy software such as StrategyBlocks to optimise business performance across a variety of areas, including organisation-wide time management.
+Companies can overcome a number of these problems by implementing strategy software such as StrategyBlocks to optimize business performance across a variety of areas, including organization-wide time management.